Atenrev/forocoches-language-generation/readme.md

 The script will print the results in the console.
 It will also save them in a ```prediction.txt``` file as well.

 Note that there exist several tags that you can use when prompting the model.
-Usually, the model will work best when you input the *<|THREAD|>* at the beginning and follow the thread structure.
+Usually, the model will work best when you input the *<|THREAD|>* tag at the beginning and follow the thread structure.

 ### Example
-Output prediction from executing ```inference.py --prompt "<|THREAD|>"```:
+Output prediction from executing ```python inference.py --prompt "<|THREAD|>"```:

 ```
 donde se puede ver el éxito de pablo casado?